ibm-cloud-docs/sell/service-metering-integration.md

 #### Standard Average
 {: #standard-average-usage}

-The following table provides information about how to calculate the average monthly usage.
+See the following table for information about how to calculate the average monthly usage.
 Submitting 0 usage counts toward the average.

 Formula: AVG(usages)